pytown/kitefly/README.md

 Then only the `py_files` target will match, and so only the last 2 steps in the provided pipeline will be included in the output:

 1. "Run pylint" - since the `py_files` target matches
-2. "Publish test artifacts" - since this step isn't bound to any targets
+2. "Collect coverage" - since this step isn't bound to any targets

 For each of the declared steps, a "key" field will automatically be generated based on the name of the step.
 Steps that declare a trigger on another step will have the relevant `depends_on` field set automatically on the triggered step.
-For example, the `test_collector` step will be rendered after the "Run e2e" tests step (since that's the last one that triggers it) and before the Wait() step, and that `test_collector` step will have 3 values on its `depends_on` field for the 3 test steps that trigger it.
+For example, the `coverage` step will be rendered after the "Run e2e" tests step (since that's the last one that triggers it) and before the Wait() step, and that `coverage` step will have 3 values on its `depends_on` field for the 3 test steps that trigger it.
 If any of those dependencies is not rendered in the pipeline, it will be automatically removed from the dependency list.

 ## License